SRGSSR/pillarbox-apple/docs/README.md

 # Getting started

-To learn more how integration of Pillarbox into your project please have a look at our [getting started guide](GETTING_STARTED.md).
+To learn more about integration of Pillarbox into your project please have a look at our generated Xcode documentation.

 # Documentation